spesmilo/electrum-server/HOWTO.md

 Allow some time to pass for `bitcoind` to connect to the network and start downloading blocks.
 You can check its progress by running:

-    $ bitcoind getinfo
+    $ bitcoin-cli getblockchaininfo

-Before starting the electrum server your bitcoind should have processed all blockes and caught up to the current height of the network.
+Before starting the electrum server your bitcoind should have processed all blocks and caught up to the current height of the network (not just the headers).
 You should also set up your system to automatically start bitcoind at boot time, running as the 'bitcoin' user.
 Check your system documentation to find out the best way to do this.